Eydie Gormé: Career

+After high school, Gormé worked as a Spanish interpreter, but on weekends she sang in a band led by Ken Greengrass.

 She appeared on the Spanish-language radio program Cita Con Eydie (A Date with Eydie), changing her name from "Edith" to "Edie" and then "Eydie" because people mispronounced "Edie".
 She considered changing her last name, but her mother told her, "It's bad enough that you're in show business.
 How will the neighbors know if you're ever a success?"

 Gormé sang with the Tommy Tucker band for two months in 1950, followed by a year with Tex Beneke's band.
 She signed as a solo act with Coral Records in 1952 and released her first single, "That Night of Heaven".
 She was hired by The Tonight Show in its early days with Steve Allen and formed a duo with another one of its staff singers, Steve Lawrence.
 As The Tonight Show was beginning to broadcast across the country in 1954, the duo released their first single, "Make Yourself Comfortable/I've Gotta Crow".

 Gormé had her first chart hit, "Too Close for Comfort", in 1956 after moving from Coral to ABC-Paramount Records.
 Two more hits followed.
-"Mama, Teach Me to Dance" and "Love Me Forever" reached the Top 40 singles chart while her albums Eydie Gorme and Eydie Swings the Blues reached the Top 20 albums chart.
+"Mama, Teach Me to Dance" and "Love Me Forever" reached the top-40 singles chart, while her albums Eydie Gorme and Eydie Swings the Blues reached the top-20 albums chart.